vimalpatel-dev/Chat-App-Azure/README.md

-# Reat Time Notification Using Azure Web-Publish/Subscribe in React+NodeJs
+# RealTime Notification Using Azure Web-Publish/Subscribe in React+NodeJs

 # Installation